majaczech/wind-tunnel/README.md

 This is 3D printed wind tunnel with Arduino-based unit.

+This source describes Open Hardware and is licensed under the CERNOHL-S v2

 **Experience with Arduino platform is required and supervision from a qualified electric engineering professional.**

 **The project is prototype under development and authors are not responsible for any damages or injuries caused by inappropriate construction or operation.**